osimuka/social-bot/README.md

 ### 2) Intelligent workflow with Mastra

 Use Mastra to create tools and agents.
-The agent can draft posts, request human approval, and call platform-specific tools to publish.
+The agent can draft posts and call tools to publish.

-Example tool: `src/mastra/tools/social-post-tool.ts`
+**Tool** (`src/mastra/tools/social-post-tool.ts`):

 ```ts
 import { createTool } from "@mastra/core/tools";